caseycantrell/beatboi/README.md

-# Welcome to beatboi, a simple clone of one of my favorite classic drum machines, the AKAI MPC.
+## Beatboi is a simple clone of one of my favorite drum machines, built in React.

 ![beatboi](https://github.com/caseycantrell/mpc/blob/main/public/beatboi.jpg)